Category: P

 🌎 Coordinates

-As of the 2010 census, Poland had a population of 5,376.
-The population density was 120.0 inhabitants per square mile.
-The racial makeup of the town was predominantly White, with a small percentage of African American, Native American, Asian, and other races.
-The median age in the town was 42.3 years.
+As of the 2010 U.S. Census, Pawlet had a population of 1,477.
+The town is predominantly White, with a small percentage of other races.
+The median age in Pawlet is slightly higher than the national average, reflecting a significant number of retirees in the town.

 🏞️ Nature & Environment